by Anne Goodwin

 The chaplain shoots me a glance; I can’t decide if it’s meant to console or constrain, but it grounds me.
 Focus on the concrete.
 Articulate the external.
 Name what you can see.
 Techniques from the therapy group that saved my life.

-He shakes his head.
+You shake your head.
 ‘It’s more than that.
 Your story.
 I can’t make it fit.’

-The police thanked me for my cooperation but they had enough for a conviction without me.
+The police thanked me for my contribution but they had enough for a conviction without me.
 The other girls’ evidence was stronger, more robust.
 I felt I’d failed, somehow, but my mother was relieved.
 With exams looming, she thought I should concentrate on my schoolwork instead of testifying in court.

 ‘I suppose when you’ve done so many, you might forget the odd one.’